skorobogatydmitry/shadowdark-mkchar/README.md

 # What to contribute?

-- make PDF's spells block dynamic based on # of spells
+- other languages

-- randomize class for several eqaual stats (e.g. if STR and INT is 16, choose either class)
+- randomize class in case there are several equal stats (e.g. if STR and INT are 16, choose either warrior or wizard)
-- talent rolls (e.g. human's extra one)
+- ancestry talent rolls (e.g. human's extra one)
-- re-roll duplicated talents when applicable (e.g. human theif, vigilant)
+- re-roll duplicated talents when applicable (e.g. theif's vigilant)
 - cleanup values clonning in the code
-- have meta spell lists and an arg to choose them automatically
+- have meta spell lists and an arg to use the meta or random
-- have interactive editor mode for e.g. spell list
+- save character to YAML/ JSON + have interactive editor mode for e.g. spell list